Brussels Brussels Capital, Belgium Travel Guide

 Find possibilities for relaxation and revitalization amidst your city explorations, from luxurious spas to peaceful green spaces.

-Various yoga studios in Brussels offer drop-in classes for visitors.
+Various yoga efficiency apartments in Brussels offer drop-in classes for visitors.
 Retreats generally operate outside the city.

 Limited traditional healing practices specific to Brussels.
 Access standard Western holistic and alternative therapies.

-Parks like Parc de Bruxelles or Bois de la Cambre provide tranquil settings for a relaxing stroll or quiet reflection.
+Parks like Parc de Bruxelles or Bois de la Cambre provide tranquil environments for a relaxing stroll or quiet reflection.

-Indulge in a range of treatments from massages to facials at one of Brussels' many high-quality urban spas.
+Indulge in different kinds of treatments from massages to facials at one of Brussels' many high-quality urban spas.

 Access health clubs, public swimming pools, and sports facilities for active relaxation during your stay.